-United States companies (large, medium and small; and individual farmers) who engage in authorized transactions with any country should not be financially penalized by the United States government.
+United States companies (large, medium and small; and individual farmers) who engage in authorized transactions with any country should not be financially penalized.

-There exists an available OFAC licensing pathway to solve a payment problem.
+There exists an available use of the OFAC licensing pathway to solve a payment problem.
 Home BancShares and BICSA should make use of it.
 The USDA and DOC should support it.